baleboy/balenet/content/posts/retro-gaming-picade-retropie.md

 I couldn't pinpoint one setting that would have a bigger impact than the others, all of them somehow contributed in what looked like the best responsiveness.
 I didn't play around with Polling behaviour or Game mode (which requires the installation of a dedicated daemon) as I was pretty happy with the results I got.

-I also set the "CPU governor" to "performance" in the Runcommand options accessed from the main configuration menu.
+I also set the `CPU governor` to `performance` in the Runcommand options accessed from the main configuration menu.

-To see how much the latency optimizations were affecting the frame rate, I enabled the FPS counter in retroarch from the "notifications" menu.
+To see how much the latency optimizations were affecting the frame rate, I enabled the FPS counter in retroarch from the `notifications` menu.
 Bubble Bobble ran at a consistent 60 FPS without issue.

 ### Game overrides